Treasury Board of Canada Secretariat

 In describing the wrongdoing, the Act allows that, if not otherwise restricted by any other statute, chief executives may include information that might identify the person who committed the wrongdoing, only if required to describe the wrongdoing adequately.
 In those cases where it is not necessary to identify the wrongdoer, caution must be taken not to identify them inadvertently through other facts provided, such as by publication of their job title.

-• publishing the information on a web site or
+• publishing the information on the organization's website

 • including the information in another document produced by the organization, provided that the other document satisfies the requirement to report promptly